qdcmedia123/fbi-wanted-ws/README.md

     • It can be anything in our  application, in infrastructure  etc

 There is different way of logging in Nodejs, Kubernetes application for example in application level log4js, Winston, More robots service such as ELK Stack but with my opinion what I things is best way to log in Kubernetes is to have separate services which listen event when ever anything we need to log from the application then its simply publish the event the concern pods/service handle the logging, where we have proper model for log handling the its saves in permanent storage

+### Persistent Caching
+### I can integrate Velero.io to our application which provides safely backup and restore, perform disaster recovery, and migrate Kubernetes cluster resources and persistent volumes.
+For that we need to have bucket provider either and persistent volumes provider which is premium services